Is Weed Legal in California?

 MAUCRSA establishes all of the regulatory laws and procedures for commercial medical and adult-use cannabis in California.
-The California Department of Public Health (CDPH) holds jurisdictional authority over the medical cannabis program, while the California Bureau of Cannabis Control (BCC) is responsible for all adult-use consumer affairs and business licenses.
+The California Department of Public Health (CDPH) oversees the medical cannabis program, while the California Bureau of Cannabis Control (BCC) is responsible for all adult-use consumer affairs and business licenses.

 Where is it Safe to Purchase?

-All adult-use purchases are subject to a 15% cannabis excise tax, an 8-10% city tax, and a 7.25-11% sales and use tax, depending on location.
+No, you just need to have a state-issued identification card and be at least 21 years old.
+All adult-use purchases are subject to a 15% cannabis excise tax, an 8%-10% city tax, and a 7.25%-11% sales and use tax, depending on location.

 Under Proposition 64, however, medical marijuana patients who present a valid medical marijuana identification card do not have to pay the sales and use tax when making retail purchases of medical cannabis, concentrates, edibles, or topical products.